Torsional optomechanical cooling of a nanofiber: Discussion and outlook

-A torsional mode can be selectively driven by a periodic modulation of the amplitude of drive\cite{fenton18}.
-We observe hysteresis in the amplitude of the oscillation when sweeping the modulation frequency of the drive in opposite direction, heralding many more studies of the non-linear dynamics that may include bistabilities.
-Atomic optical dipole traps in nanofibers can benefit from the shown mechanisms to quiet torsional modes with frequencies comparable to trapping frequencies \cite{solano17c}.
-In order to observe quantum effects, the mechanical system has to be at a temperature $T<(f\times Q)h/k_B$ \cite{Chakram2014}.
-Although in our case this corresponds to $T<0.3$ K, it should be possible to design and fabricate suspended optical waveguides with higher-frequency torsional modes and higher $Q$-factor for reaching the quantum limit at experimentally achievable temperatures.
-One can envision the engineering of suspended optical waveguides with transverse long arms to create torsional pendula\cite{kim17}.
-A transverse asymmetry of the waveguide could allow for a strong rotational optomechanical coupling suitable for a reduction of thermal and quantum noises, bringing a new tools to precision measurements at the nanoscale.
+Atomic optical dipole traps in nanofibers can benefit from the shown mechanisms to quiet torsional modes, specially when the mechanical frequencies are comparable to the trapping frequencies \cite{solano17c}.
+One can also envision the engineering of suspended optical waveguides with transverse long arms to create torsional pendula \cite{kim17}.

+In order to observe quantum effects \cite{Stickler2021}, the mechanical system has to be at a temperature $T<(f\times Q)h/k_B$ \cite{Chakram2014}.
+Although in our case this corresponds to $T<0.3~K$, it should be possible to design and fabricate suspended optical waveguides for this purpose.
+Aiming for higher-frequency torsional modes and higher Q-factor might help reaching the quantum limit at experimentally achievable temperatures.
+Lower temperatures can be achieved provided a larger optomechanical coupling.
+To increase the optomechanical coupling one could fabricate waveguides with a transverse asymmetry or high birefringence.

+Our results show cooling of the torsional mode of a macroscopically extended object via angular momentum exchange.
+The measured temperature reduction is far from that of state-of-the-art optomechanical systems.
+However, the demonstration was realized on a versatile system that was not designed or optimize with this goal, suggesting that there is plenty of room for improvements on the theoretical and experimental aspects of this novel phenomenon.